This article was updated on July 24, 2018.

 Therefore, it is HR leadership's responsibility to understand these differences and use an inclusive, cross-generational approach to ensure initiatives are accessible and digestible regardless of age bracket.

 3. Expectations From Benefits, Training and Development

 One size does not fit all when it comes to offering benefits, training and development opportunities.
 For instance, millennials tend to prioritize flexibility and work-life balance, while older employees may seek financial incentives above all.
 Being flexible on benefits offered will be important as well, especially since millennials prioritize choice, according to Forbes.
 As employees near retirement, they will obviously focus on their pension, while younger employees are likely looking to grow their skillsets.

 HR can cater to these disparate needs by surveying employees and then analyzing that data to decide which benefits and training are necessary to satisfy each generation.
 Although organizations cannot offer everything each group deems important, an understanding of each group's must-haves can inform strategies and guide organizations toward a compromise all employees can get behind.

-As multigenerational workforces become the new normal for large organizations, accommodating age diversity will be a major focus.
+As multigenerational workforces in large organizations become the new normal, accommodating age diversity will be a major focus.
 HR leaders should be catalysts for important conversations within their organizations and lead efforts to ensure the flexibility needed to suit differing generational expectations.
 While far from easy, such conversations are the key to understanding and managing the growing age diversity found in the U.S. workplace.